Donaldttt/fuzzyy/README.md

 nnoremap <silent> <leader>fr :FuzzyMruCwd<CR>
 ```

-You can set `g:fuzzyy_enable_mappings = 0` to disable these default mappings.
+You can set `g:fuzzbox_enable_mappings = 0` to disable these default mappings.

-Fuzzyy will not overwrite mappings from your vimrc when adding default mappings.
+Fuzzbox will not overwrite mappings from your vimrc when adding default mappings.

 ## Navigation